RBeneroff/R-Blends/color picker planning.md

 Working on:
 - being able to delete from all_color_schemes when deleting from users color scheme
-- customization of color boxes
+- home screen can completely change colors
 - refresh color scheme form after submission

 Bugs to fix: